-Characteristics Forwards
+Characteristics 2019 2018

+Currency USD USD

-Total notional US\$93,868
+Total notional US\$15,900 US\$93,868

-Currency USD
+19.6560

-Average strike 20.54 MXN/USD
+Average strike MXN/USD 20.54 MXN/USD

-Maturity January-July 2019
+Maturity May 12, 2020 Jan-July 2019

-Forward's book value \$(39,258)
+Forward's book value \$(6,535) \$(39,258)

 Change in the fair value of the forwards

-to measure ineffectiveness \$(39,258)
+to measure ineffectiveness \$(6,535) \$(39,258)

-Reclassification from OCI to income \$4,316
+Reclassification from OCI to income \$4,043 \$ 4,316

-Recognized in OCI net of reclassifications \$35,762
+Recognized in OCI net of reclassifications \$2,492 \$35,762

-Ineffectiveness recognized in income 2
+Ineffectiveness recognized in income - -

-Change in the fair value of the hedged item to measure ineffectiveness \$39,258
+Change in the fair value of the hedged item to measure

+ineffectiveness \$6,535 \$39,258

+Change in the fair value FDI vs 2018 \$32,723 -

-In measuring of the effectiveness of these hedges, the Company determined that they are highly effective because the changes in the fair value and cash flows of each hedged item are compensated within the range of effectiveness established by management.
+In measuring the effectiveness of these hedges, the Company determined that they are highly effective because the changes in the fair value and cash flows of each hedged item are offset within the range of effectiveness established by management.
 The prospective effectiveness test for the USD / MXN exchange rate ratio resulted in 100%, confirming that there is an economic relationship between the hedging instruments and the instruments hedged.
 In addition, both the credit profile of the Company and the counterparty are good and are not expected to change in the medium term; therefore, the credit risk component is not considered to dominate the hedging relationship.
-The method that was used to evaluate the effectiveness is through a qualitative evaluation comparing the critical terms between the hedging instrument and the hedged instrument.
+The method that was used to evaluate the effectiveness is through a qualitative evaluation comparing the critical terms between the hedging instrument.

-According to the notional amounts described and the way in which the flows of the derivatives are exchanged, the average coverage ratio for the USD / MXN exchange rate ratio is 46%.
-If necessary, a rebalancing will be done to maintain this relationship for the strategy.
+According to the notional amounts described and the way in which the flows of the derivatives are exchanged, the average hedging ratio for the USD / MXN exchange rate is 100% for USD obligations in 2019 and 46% for 2018.
+If necessary, a rebalancing will be performed to maintain this relationship for the strategy.

 The source of ineffectiveness can be mainly caused by the difference in the settlement date of the hedging instruments and the hedged items, and that the budget becomes less than the hedging instruments.
-For the year ended December 31, 2018 and 2017, no ineffectiveness was recognized in gain or loss.
+For the year ended December 31, 2019 and 2018, no ineffectiveness was recognized in gain or loss.